braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/keyword_handling.md

 ### Trigger Messages by Keyword

-Messages can be triggered as users send messages inbound based on keyword categories (user sent any one of the keywords) or other keywords (user sent a keyword that does not fall into one of the existings cateegories).
+Messages can be triggered as users send messages inbound based on keyword categories (user sent any one of the keywords) or other keywords (user sent a keyword that does not fall into one of the existing categories).
 These triggers are set in the Delivery step of the campaign builder.

 __Trigger by Inbound Keyword Category__<br>
 ![picture][7]{: style="margin-top:10px;"}

 __Trigger by Arbitrary Keywords__<br>
-Note triggeing a message on an "Other" keyword response, you will have the opportunity to evaluate the keyword body on an exact text match.
+Note triggering a message on an "Other" keyword response, you will have the opportunity to evaluate the keyword body on an exact text match.
 This match follows the same rules as noted above: Only the __exact, single-word message__ will be processed (case _insensitive_).
 A keyword sent of `Hello Braze!` would not match the criteria shown in the example below.
 ![picture][8]{: style="margin-top:10px;"}

 ## Currents Event